MiikaMatias/ot-harjoitustyo/documentation/definition.md

 ## Purpose of the application

-The application is intended to be a multiplayer version of [Conway's Game Of Life](https://playgameoflife.com/), wherein two players will blindly put their 'cells' down on the board, and then gather points based on how many of their cells will survive.
-The general idea is to have this game be playable on multiple clients – online so that each player plays on their own device – if time constraints allow, but an initial draft will only concern a single client.
+The application is intended to be a multiplayer version of [Conway's Game Of Life](https://playgameoflife.com/).
+The idea was to make a competitive version of the traditional game.
 ## Users

 There is really just a singular user role, which is a generic _player_ role.
 Further iterations could consider adding a game _host_ role for the player that hosts the server, and sets the rules of the game.
+However at this point no special rules are needed.

-## UI draft
+## UI

-There are three or four initially planned UI-states:
+There are five UI-states:

 ![](https://github.com/MiikaMatias/ot-harjoitustyo/blob/main/documentation/images/outline.png)

-1) Menu; connects to main game through game rule configuration screen; connects to options (done)
-2) Game screen (done) | rule configuration screen (done); game rules can be modified in rule config.
-Different configurations can be saved into a database; rule config connects to the main game and maybe settings (done); game connects to settings and the menu through a game-over event.
-3) Settings (done); includes sound sliders and some other options; maybe credits.
+1) menu: connects to settings and pregame
+2) settings: connects to menu
+3) pre_game: connects to menu and game
+4) game: connects from pre-game to victory
+5) victory: connects to menu

 ## Base version
-The player is able to start the game, and configure it's rules.
-Afterwards, the players will play against each other.
-Settings may be modified during any point.
-Game may be quit during any point.
-Rule presets can be saved.
-The game mechanics will be nice and the implementation will be slick.
+Players play according to the rules defined in the [guide document](https://github.com/MiikaMatias/ot-harjoitustyo/blob/main/documentation/guide.md).
+The player is able to adjust the volume of the game in the settings menu.
+The best player wins!

 ## Further ideas